quanghieu31/dog-cat-classification/README.md

     - mini-batches to avoid vanishing gradient
     - dropout regularization in training

 This was a weekend project.
 Any feedback is more than welcomed, and some photos of cats or dogs would be even better.
+A demo user-friendly google colab [here](https://colab.research.google.com/drive/1xv4366k_AAW9Qvrv9tiF5YiHKvCRB6jw?usp=sharing).